saasplates/production/src/content/blog/getting-started-with-saas-templates.md

    - Add your features
    - Update content

-## Best Practices

-When customizing your template, keep these tips in mind:

-- Keep the component structure
-- Follow the existing patterns
-- Use the built-in utilities
-- Document your changes

 ## Need Help?

 Check out our documentation for detailed guides or join our community for support.